jewettaij/visfd_tutorials/prokaryotes/Hylemonella_gracilis/README.md

 clean up or enhance the image beforehand.)*

 ## STEP_5
-Many bacterial tomograms contain poly-phosphate bodies (PPB), which usually appear as large dark spherical blobs.
-They can usually be detected automatically by "filter_mrc".
-But in this example, there was only one tiny PPB and "filter_mrc" was confused it with the ribosomes because they were similar in size.
-So instead I provided instructions how to segment it manually.
+Many bacterial tomograms contain poly-phosphate-bodies (PPBs), which usually appear as large dark spherical blobs in the tomogram.
+They can usually be detected and segmented automatically by "filter_mrc" using the standard "blob detection" method.
+But in this example, there was only one tiny PPB in the tomogram.
+The "filter_mrc" program was confused it with the ribosomes in the cell because they are both similar in size.
+So instead I provided instructions how to segment this small PPB manually.

 ## STEP_6
 Many bacterial tomograms also contain storage granules.
 However this one